thezhe/PLUG-QA/README.md

 PLUG-QA is a Quality Assurance (QA) program for audio plugin development (`.vst3`, `.component`, `.dll`, `.vst`, `.soulpatch`, and `.soul`).
 It displays step, frequency, gain, waveshaper, vectorscope, and spectrogram responses and renders audio files placed in `audioIn`.
 It is definitely not an extension of [SOUL-VA](https://github.com/thezhe/SOUL-VA)...

 ## NOTE:
 This project is a work in progress.
-Only maintained for OCtave on Windows, but should work for other OSes and Matlab with minimal tinkering/debugging.
+Only maintained for Octave on Windows, but should work for other OSes and Matlab with minimal tinkering/debugging.

 ## Dependencies:
 - [Octave 6.4.0](https://www.gnu.org/software/octave/download)